 Medicaid.
-State budgetary concerns, coupled with the implementation of rules under the Healthcare Reform Law, or prospective changes to the Healthcare Reform Law under the new administration, may result in significant changes in healthcare spending at the state level.
+State budgetary concerns, coupled with the implementation of rules under the Healthcare Reform Law, or prospective changes to the Healthcare Reform Law under the Trump administration, may result in significant changes in healthcare spending at the state level.
 Many states are currently focusing on the reduction of expenditures under their state Medicaid programs, which may result in a reduction in reimbursement rates for our operators.
 The need to control Medicaid expenditures by the states may be exacerbated by the potential for increased enrollment in Medicaid due to unemployment and declines in family incomes.
 Since our operators' profit margins on Medicaid patients are generally relatively low, more than modest reductions in Medicaid reimbursement or an increase in the number of Medicaid patients could adversely affect our operators' results of operations and financial condition, which in turn could negatively impact us.

 The Healthcare Reform Law provided for Medicaid coverage to be expanded to all individuals under age 65 with incomes up to 133% of the federal poverty level, beginning January 1, 2014.
 While the federal government committed to paying the entire cost for Medicaid coverage for newly eligible beneficiaries from 2014 through 2016, the federal share declines to 95% in 2017, 94% in 2018, 93% in 2019, and 90% in 2020 and subsequent years.
-Although the Supreme Court ruled on June 28, 2012 that states could not be required to expand Medicaid or risk losing federal funding of their existing Medicaid programs, as of February 5, 2018, thirty-two (32) states and the District of Columbia have expanded Medicaid eligibility with additional states continuing to consider expansion.
+Although the Supreme Court ruled on June 28, 2012 that states could not be required to expand Medicaid or risk losing federal funding of their existing Medicaid programs, as of January 4, 2019, thirty-seven (37) states including the District of Columbia have expanded Medicaid eligibility with additional states continuing to consider expansion.

 Medicare.
-On July 31, 2017, CMS issued a final rule regarding the fiscal year ("FY") 2018 Medicare payment rates and quality payment programs for SNFs, which continues the trend of shifting Medicare payments from volume to value.
-Proposed aggregate payments to SNFs effective October 1, 2017 for FY 2018 are expected to increase by \$370 million, or 1.0%, over FY 2017 payments.
-This reimbursement increase is attributable to a 1.0% market basket increase as required under the Medicare Access and CHIP Reauthorization Act of 2015 ("MACRA") after application of the productivity adjustment.
-Additionally, as mandated by the Improving Medicare Post-Acute Care Transformation Act of 2014 ("IMPACT Act"), the annual update is reduced by 2 percentage points for SNFs that fail to submit required quality data to CMS under the SNF Quality Reporting Program ("QRP"), beginning with FY 2018.
-The application of this penalty to those SNFs that do not meet the requirements for the FY 2018 SNF QRP would produce a market basket index percentage change that is less than zero and would also result in FY 2018 payment rates that are less than such payment rates for the preceding fiscal year.
-Similarly, a value-based purchasing program under the 2014 Protecting Access to Medicare Act ("PAMA") legislation discounts SNF Medicare Fee-for-Service ("FFS") payments by 2% commencing on October 1, 2018 (FY 2019), with reimbursement of those discounts to SNF based on comparative rehospitalization metrics.
-Beginning on October 1, 2018, the "Bipartisan Budget Act of 2018" will freeze the market basket update at 2.4% prior to application of any penalty adjustment for failure to meet the requirements of the SNF QRP.
-This freeze could reduce Medicare reimbursements to SNFs which could have a material adverse effect on our operators' financial condition and operations, adversely impacting their ability to meet their obligations to us.
+On July 31, 2018, CMS issued a final rule regarding the fiscal year ("FY") 2019 Medicare payment rates and quality payment programs for SNFs, which continues the trend of shifting Medicare payments from volume to value.
+Proposed aggregate payments to SNFs, which became effective October 1, 2018 for FY 2019, are expected to increase by \$820 million over FY 2017 payments.
+This reimbursement increase is attributable to a 2.4% market basket increase as required under the Bipartisan Budget Act of 2018.
+As mandated by the Improving Medicare Post-Acute Care Transformation Act of 2014 ("IMPACT Act"), the annual update is reduced by two percentage points for SNFs that fail to submit required quality data to CMS under the SNF Quality Reporting Program ("QRP").